Five Fingers (American TV series)

 Five Fingers is an NBC adventure/drama series set in Europe during the Cold War.
 It was based on L. C. Moyzich's story "Operation Cicero".
 It ran from October 3, 1959, to January 9, 1960.

 Premise

 David Hedison starred as Victor Sebastian, a counter-intelligence agent for the United States.
 His mission was to infiltrate a Soviet espionage ring; Five Fingers was his code name.
 Luciana Paluzzi co-starred as Simone Genet, a fashion model.
+Paul Burke portrayed Robertson, who was the contact person for Sebastian.

+Representing the Wembly and Sebastian Ltd. theatrical agency, Sebastian posed as a booking agent who sought musical talent to place in clubs across continental Europe.
+Genet hoped to become a singer.
+As they traveled together, a romantic relationship developed, while she knew nothing about his secret spy activities.

 Episodes and guest stars

 Episodes and notable guest stars include: